search the site

 Why is it important?

-As part of our ongoing effort to improve computer security at NYU, Information Technology Services requires everyone to change the password used with their New York University NetID on an annual basis.
+As part of our ongoing effort to improve computer security at NYU, NYU IT requires everyone to change the password used with their New York University NetID on an annual basis.
 This helps better protect University data, your personal information, and the range of services available over the NYU network.

 You will be notified when your password is due to expire.
 You will receive three e-mails: first, three weeks before your password will be expired, then one week before, and finally one day before it is set to expire.
 Coordinated with these e-mail messages, you will also see splash screen messages when you log into NYUHome notifying you that you need to change your password.